adarsh4997/calculatorOpenSource/README.md

-# calculatorOpenSource
+# Calculator
-This is a sample calculator for Github tutorial
+This is a sample calculator repository for Github tutorial